Viacom And CBS Agree To Merge In $30B Deal

 Sumner Redstone split CBS from Viacom in January 2006 in the belief it would unshackle the more profitable entertainment vehicle Viacom from the lagging, old school network television divisions of CBS.
 As it happened, CBS proved the more dynamic company under Les Moonves, then CEO and later chairman.

 As Sumner Redstone aged, Shari Redstone had to battle with her father's former girlfriends and his executives to ensure her position.
 CBS, led by Moonves, fought in the boardroom and courtroom to dilute the voting stake of National Amusements to prevent her gaining control of the company.
 But Moonves was derailed by a sexual assault and harassment scandal, which led to his firing.
-(He has denied the accusations).
+(He has denied the accusations.)

 With Moonves gone, the path to the reunification of the two wings of the Redstone entertainment empire was far smoother.
 The more pressing problem now is that the new ViacomCBS may not be big enough to hold off its rivals in Hollywood or Silicon Valley.
-In which case, the merger may have just made itself appealing enough to be bought by a larger player, like Amazon, which doesn't have a network or Verizon, which lacks any major TV presence.
+If it does not successfuly acquire other properties, the merged company may have just made itself appealing enough to be bought by a larger player, like Amazon — which doesn't have a network — or Verizon, which lacks any major TV presence.